gitops-examples/rollouts-demo/README.md

 * Optionally, in `pipelines/base/pipeline.yaml` update the default repoURL to your forked repo.
 If you do not do this you will need to set the repo value when running the pipeline.

-* Log into OpenShift with the oc CLI and run the `bootstrap.sh` command to install the apps.
+* Log into OpenShift with the oc CLI and run the `bootstrap.sh` command to install the app.

-* Create a secret for github as follows replacing XXX with the appropriate values for your forked repository.
+* Create a secret for github as follows replacing XXX with the appropriate values for your forked repository, note the password is not your password to github but a Personal Access Token (classic) that you need to create in github.

 ```
-oc create secret generic test  --type='kubernetes.io/basic-auth' --from-literal=username=XXXX --from-literal=password=XXXX --from-literal=email=XXXXX -n rollouts-demo-cicd
+oc create secret generic github --type='kubernetes.io/basic-auth' --from-literal=username=XXXX --from-literal=password=XXXX --from-literal=email=XXXXX -n rollouts-demo-cicd
+oc annotate secret github tekton.dev/git-0='https://github.com'  -n rollouts-demo-cicd
 ```